paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 Pub.
 L. 112–102, § 306(c)(1), substituted “through 2011, and $33,000,000 for the period beginning on October 1, 2011, and ending on June 30, 2012,” for “and 2010, $69,750,000 for fiscal year 2011, and $29,500,000 for the period beginning on October 1, 2011, and ending on March 31, 2012,” in introductory provisions.

 Subsec. (d)(3).
 Pub.
 L. 112–141, § 113006(c)(2), added par.
 (3) and struck out former par.
-(3) which related to additional authorizations for research and the university centers program.
+(3) which related to additional authorizations for research and the university centers program from Oct.
+1, 2011, to June 30, 2012.

 Pub.
 L. 112–140, §§ 1(c), 306(c)(2), temporarily added par.
-(3) which provided additional authorizations for research and the university centers program for the period beginning on Oct.
-1, 2011, and ending on July 6, 2012, and temporarily struck out former par.
-(3) which provided additional authorizations for research and the university centers program for the period beginning on Oct.
-1, 2011, and ending on June 30, 2012.
+(3) which related to additional authorizations for research and the university centers program from Oct.
+1, 2011, to July 6, 2012, and temporarily struck out former par.
+(3) which related to additional authorizations for research and the university centers program from Oct.
+1, 2011, to June 30, 2012.
 See Effective and Termination Dates of 2012 Amendment note below.

 Pub.
 L. 112–102, § 306(c)(2), added par.
 (3) and struck out former par.
-(3) which provided additional authorizations for research and the university centers program.
+(3) which related to additional authorizations for research and the university centers program from Oct.
+1, 2011, to Mar.
+31, 2012.

 Subsec. (e)(7).
 Pub.
 L. 112–141, § 113006(d), amended par.
 (7) generally.
 Prior to amendment, par.
 (7) read as follows: “$74,034,750 for the period beginning on October 1, 2011, and ending on June 30, 2012.”